jaysonragasa/jaradashboard/README.md

 - **Live Data & Animations**: The weather widget fetches live data and displays beautiful, full-background animations that correspond to the current conditions.

 ### Included Widgets:
 - **Weather**: Live temperature, conditions, and hourly forecast with animated backgrounds.
+This widget will ask for location permission.
 - **Analog Clock**: A real-time analog clock with the current date.
 - **Interactive Calendar**: View months, see the current date, and add/delete events for any day.
 - **Todo List**: A fully functional to-do list with draggable reordering and completion toggles.